 What inspires your creativity?

-I am really inspired by colour, pattern and texture.
-Interesting or even odd colour combinations or unique patterns and textures really offer a creative challenge to assimilate those ideas into a sugary design.
-There are plenty of white and blush and gold designs in the wedding market, and though I do love a clean white cake as much (if not more) than the next person, I really love it when a couple wants to inject a bit of colour and visual interest into their wedding day.
+I am inspired by colour, pattern and texture.
+Exciting or odd colour combinations or unique patterns and textures offer a creative challenge to assimilate those ideas into a sugary design.
+There are plenty of white and blush, and gold designs in the wedding market, and though I do love a clean white cake as much (if not more) than the next person, I love it when a couple wants to inject a bit of colour and visual interest into their wedding day.
 Travel also really inspires me as well.
-I find when I remove myself from my day to day and get out into the world — even if it is just finding a new neighbourhood to explore — it really stimulates my creativity and helps me see things in a different way.
-For me, the best inspiration for a cake design is something completely outside the cake or wedding world.
+When I remove myself from my day to day and get out into the world — even if it is just finding a new neighbourhood to explore — it stimulates my creativity and helps me see things differently.
+For me, the best inspiration for a cake design is something entirely outside the cake or wedding world.

 What do you love most about your job?

-Absolutely it’s the flowers!
-I love the intricate detail work of creating sugar flowers and I especially love when a client challenges me to create a new flower that I’ve not created before.
-Some florals can take hours and hours to create but I love it!
+It’s the flowers!
+I love the intricate detail work of creating sugar flowers, especially when a client challenges me to create a new flower that I’ve not made before.
+Some florals can take hours and hours to complete, but I love them!

 What are the challenges?

 One of the main challenges for me is working solely for myself.
-I am the baker, designer, delivery driver, admin, social media presence, web designer etc. — a one woman show.
-I really do love having my hands in all aspects of the job because I am a bit of a control enthusiast (better term for control freak I think) but it can be challenging to do it all on your own.
+I am the baker, designer, delivery driver, admin, social media presence, web designer etc. A one-woman show.
+I love having my hands in all aspects of the job because I am a bit of a control enthusiast (a better term for a control freak, I think), but it can be challenging to do it all independently.

 What do you find is the hardest bit of a cake to do?
 Icing?
 Assembly?
 Decorations?
 We’re intrigued!

 Oh, this is a good question!
 The hardest bit for me is getting the colours just right.
-If I’m looking to create an autumnal leaf, I’ll usually have a very specific colour in mind and some swatches on my table to guide me.
-But I always stress over whether I do have the perfect colour, so I’ll usually make multiple leaves and dust them in various tones until I feel I have the right contrast.
-I obsess a bit over colour and have quite the sugar garden of disused leaves and flowers in my studio.
+If I’m looking to create an autumnal leaf, I’ll usually have a particular colour in mind and some swatches on my table to guide me.
+But I always stress over whether I have the perfect colour, so I’ll usually make multiple leaves and dust them in various tones until I feel I have achieved the proper contrast.
+I obsess over colour and have quite the sugar garden of disused leaves and flowers in my studio.